aras-p/aras-p.hugo/content/blog/2025/08-scopes.md

 using fixed function blending, actually -- since I am accumulating the points hitting the same pixel, I can do a non-linear alpha mapping in the final resolve pass.

-The [pull request #144867](https://projects.blender.org/blender/blender/pulls/144867) has not landed yet (in testing / review), but if it does 🤞 then the scopes will get faster *and* look better.
-All the scopes, everywhere, all at once, would look like this:<br/>
+The [pull request #144867](https://projects.blender.org/blender/blender/pulls/144867) ~~has not landed yet~~ *has just landed*, so scopes in Blender 5.0 will get faster *and* look better.
+All the scopes, everywhere, all at once, now look like this:<br/>
 [{{<img src="/img/blog/2025/scopes-50.png">}}](/img/blog/2025/scopes-50.png)

 Whereas in current Blender 4.5 they look like this:<br/>